- Drive to Arenal from San Jose and get a chance to stop by a topiary garden.

 If you have extra time, there are plenty of side excursions along the way.
 Here are some worth checking out:

-- Zarcero Gardens in front of the local church are the main highlight of the quaint town of Zarcero.
+- Zarcero Gardens in front of the local church are the main highlights of the quaint town of Zarcero.
 Originating from the 1960s, the topiary gardens feature a collection of animal cuts including a dinosaur and elephant.
 This is a great pit stop for some unique photos and a quick lunch.

 - La Paz Waterfall Garden is located on the slopes of Poás Volcano and contains over 2 miles (3.5 km) of scenic trails.
 Follow the trails to discover five picturesque waterfalls, a butterfly observatory, hummingbird garden, and a snake and frog habitat.
 Private tours are also available.